dell/csm-docs/content/docs/getting-started/upgrade/helm/module/resiliency.md

 {{% /pageinfo %}}
 CSM for Resiliency can be upgraded as part of the Dell CSI driver upgrade process.
 The drivers can be upgraded either by a _helm chart_ or by the _Dell CSM Operator_.
 Currently, only _Helm chart_ upgrade is supported for CSM for Resiliency.

-For information on the PowerFlex CSI driver upgrade process, see [PowerFlex CSI Driver](../../../drivers/upgrade/powerflex).

-For information on the Unity XT CSI driver upgrade process, see [Unity XT CSI Driver](../../../drivers/upgrade/unity).

-For information on the PowerScale CSI driver upgrade process, see [PowerScale CSI Driver](../../../drivers/upgrade/isilon).

-For information on the PowerStore CSI driver upgrade process, see [PowerStore CSI Driver](../../../drivers/upgrade/powerstore).

 ## Helm Chart Upgrade

 To upgrade CSM for Resiliency with the driver, the following steps are required.